carminacodre/ModelQuantization/README.md

 ```

 This prepares a model for deployment on a server or mobile device.
-These transforms removes nodes not used during inference,
+These transforms remove nodes not used during inference,
-shrinks constant expressions and optimizes batch normalization.
+shrink constant expressions and optimize batch normalization.

 ```
 fix_missing_kernel_errors_trans